Guidelines and Deadlines

 • GMAT, University of Chicago-Masters Program in Computer Science: H9X-WG-56

-• IELTS does not use a program code; rather, please contact your test center and request that your scores be sent to the following IELTS e-download account: University of Chicago – Graduate Enrollment, 970 East 58th Street, Third Floor, Chicago, IL 60637.
+• IELTS does not use a program code for electronic delivery.
+Please contact your test center and request that your scores be sent to our IELTS e-download account: University of Chicago – Graduate Enrollment, 970 East 58th Street, Third Floor, Chicago, IL 60637.

 A statement of some kind is a required component of nearly every application.
 The expectations for this differ between fields, so it is critical to read the instructions carefully.
 Your statement should usually address your past work, preparation for the intended field of study, relevant background and interests, academic plans, and career goals.
-It should be used to describe your reasons for applying to the particular department or program.
-This statement may assist the admissions committee in evaluating your preparation for graduate study, and help them understand your academic and professional experience, training, and interests beyond what is apparent from your transcripts, as well the specific fit between you and the department.
-In some cases this will be separate from a statement regarding your research or academic interests.
+It should be used to describe your reasons for applying to the particular department or program, and in some cases you are also expected to list the specific faculty members with whom you are most interested in working, particularly in PhD applications.
+This statement will assist the admissions committee in evaluating your preparation for graduate study, and help them understand your academic and professional experience, training, and interests beyond what is apparent from your transcripts, as well the specific fit between you and the department.
+In some cases this will be separate from a statement regarding your research or academic interests, but for doctoral programs especially, it is usually a single document.

 Interviews